Skip to content

 When you find a resource your staff needs, you can purchase it and distribute it in bulk.
 Push out the latest apps, books, on other content quickly and easily.
 You can also distribute app and media licenses.

-That’s because MDM solutions typically offer more advanced features and greater ease of use.
+That’s because MDM solutions typically offer more advanced features, greater ease of use, and remote deployment capabilities.
 Small businesses and those with just a few mobile devices might get by with Apple Configurator, but most enterprises that use Apple devices rely on a quality MDM tool.

 How does MDM work on Android?

-Historically, businesses have often considered Android devices more difficult to manage due to their diversity.
-With so many versions of the Android operating system, fragmentation can limit interoperability and make administration a real beast.
-Luckily, Android MDM solutions have made great strides in recent years.
+Historically, businesses have often considered Android mobile devices more difficult to manage due to their diversity.
+With so many versions of the Android operating system, fragmentation can limit interoperability and make Android device management a real beast.
+Luckily, Android mobile device management software has made great strides in recent years.

 Android Enterprise Recommended MDM tools use Android Enterprise APIs to support the following features: